 Wondering whats the best process and practices while managing your lost and found property?
-Here are vFound’s recommendations on how to manage lost property and particularly disposal at your venue:
+Here are vFound’s and our competitors recommendations/tips on how to manage lost property and particularly disposal at your venue:

 Cards (Debit Cards or Credit Cards)